 Individuals are free to offer comments to the FCC but have no standing with the ITU.
 For such reasons, and to marshal their resources, astronomers and other passive users have created various standing committees to represent their concerns.

 The Committee on Radio Frequencies (CORF) of the US National Academy of Sciences, funded by NSF and NASA, files comments with the FCC and does policy studies on important issues.
 Its members represent astronomy and other passive services like earth sensing.
-The immediate past chairman of CORF, Don Backer (UCBerkeley), was NRAO's 2003 Jansky Lecturer.
-The CORF website has much useful information although its lists of telescopes, especially in the US, are woefully haphazard..
+The CORF website has useful links and information.

 CRAF, the Committee on Radio Astronomy Frequencies of the European Science Foundation, was partly modelled after CORF but it employs a permanent, full-time advocate and spectrum manager, Laurentiu Alexe, in addition to having a rotating chair (currently Roberto Ambrosini).
 The recently-retired, long-time CRAF spectrum manager Titus Spoelstra, was very effective at the ITU while speaking on behalf of the Netherlands and CEPT.